comunica/website/pages/docs/2_modify/1_getting_started/3_custom_init.md

 Create a `config/` folder, and add your config file (`config-default.json`) in here.

-If you config file includes other config sets, you can include them in this folder as well.
+If your config file includes other config sets, you can include them in this folder as well.
 In this case, you also have to make sure to include the context file in `components/context.jsonld`.

 The only requirement here is that there is at least a file **`config/config-default.json`**.